 “Intellectually, the greatest benefit I derived from the experience [of working in the office of President Ronald Reagan] was to be able to observe at close range how political decisions are made at the highest level. … I thought that high politics resulted from a careful, inductive process by virtue of which all the information available to the government is conveyed upwards and there subjected to judicious analysis, with all the pros and cons weighed until a decision is reached….
 Reality turned out to be quite different.”

 “Vixi: Memoirs of a Non-Belonger”.
 New Haven: Yale University Press, 2003, p.
 208

-- To present and highlight some crucially important factors that had been discussed in the scientific literature for decades, but totally ignored by most governments in their decision making – for example, the very strong dependence of healthcare progress on economic progress, and the very strong dependence on both economics and healthcare on safeguarding personal rights and property.
+- To present and highlight some crucially important factors that had been discussed in the scientific literature for decades, but totally ignored by most governments in their decision-making – for example, the very strong dependence of healthcare progress on economic progress, and the very strong dependence on both economics and healthcare on safeguarding personal rights and property.

-We find astonishingly strong leaning of politicians and public healthcare officials to never-tested responses, potentially more dangerous than the disease itself.
+We find an astonishingly strong leaning of politicians and public healthcare officials to never-tested responses, potentially more dangerous than the disease itself.
 In our opinion, the special interests of decision-making groups may provide a partial explanation of this phenomenon.

 We will greatly appreciate our readers’ criticism.